martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `remove_index`

-The `remove_index` operation allows to remove an existing index from a table.
+The `remove_index` operation allows removing an existing index from a table.
 It must be called with a table name as first argument, followed by an index name.

 For example: